 - The tail is the weakest point.
 If it does begin to throw coils unravel from the tail first

-- If it is large enough to be able to do so keep it from throwing coils around your chest
+- If it is large enough to be able to do so, keep it from throwing coils around your chest

 - Always have one hand free.
-In other words make sure that it doesn’t coil around both hands and arms
+In other words, make sure that it doesn’t coil around both hands and arms

 The idea behind those tips is to make it easier to escape from a large snake.
-These aren’t a replacement for common sense which includes having more than one person holding the snake.
+These aren’t a replacement for common sense, which includes having more than one person holding the snake.

-- Once you are holding the snake moving around is fine as long as you are gentle and don’t move too quickly.
-If you need to transport the animal any amount of distance use a snake bag, a plastic tub, or some other container.
+Once you are holding the snake, moving around is fine as long as you are gentle and don’t move too quickly.
+If you need to transport the animal any amount of distance, use a snake bag, a plastic tub, or some other container.

-The more you handle a snake the more comfortable both you and the animal will be with the whole experience.
+The more you handle a snake, the more comfortable both you and the animal will be with the whole experience.
 It’s important to start when they are young and small and get them used to be held.